fnaumenko/isChIP/README.md

 Default: 0

 `--serv <name>`<br>
-specifies the service directory – a place for keeping service files *chr\<x\>.region*, chromosome sizes file and sample files.
+specifies the service directory – a place for keeping service files *chr\<x\>.region* and chromosome sizes file.
-The program generates these files on first launch, and then reuses them.
+The program generates these files once.
 By default, they are stored in the reference genome folder.
 But if this folder is closed for writing, or you want to store these files separately for your own reasons, that is the place.<br>
 Default: reference genome directory